-As a dedicated CPR course, Provide CPR (HLTAID001) offers tremendous rewards and is an ideal starting point for further first aid training.
-CPR is a foundational first aid skill known to save lives every day, and one that Real First Aid instructors are eager to impart.
+As a dedicated CPR course, Provide CPR (HLTAID009) offers tremendous rewards and is an ideal starting point for further first aid training.
+CPR is a foundational first aid skill known to save lives every day, and one that Real Response instructors are eager to impart.
 With the addition of CPR training for even a small percentage of society, every Australian workplace, school, and community space can have an on-site first aid presence ready to respond whenever an emergency arises.

 What Practical and Theory Does the CPR Course Cover?

-From the outset, Real First Aid training methods aim to establish practical application of theoretical knowledge.
+From the outset, Real Response training methods aim to establish practical application of theoretical knowledge.
 Students are encouraged to participate in emergency role-play exercises that stimulate genuine emergency responses, while course instructors guarantee the appropriate first aid techniques are being employed.
-First aid training provides greater treatment scope, especially when knowledge and skills are retained courtesy of Real First Aid Simulation Training.
+First aid training provides greater treatment scope, especially when knowledge and skills are retained courtesy of Real Response Simulation Training.

 Every type of CPR has specific guidelines that need to be followed for maximum life-saving potential.
 Some prominent CPR guidelines are as follows: